limivann/app-performance-predictor/README.md

 - How to get "High" Rating on Play Store?

 Aaron
-- FANG, which company made the best apps?
+- App rating distribution
 - Top singapore company apps?
-- App rating distribution
+- FANG, which company made the best apps?

-- Rating VS size/price band/free or paid/installs
+- Rating VS size/price/installs
 - Pricing trend, how to price your app?
 (Swarmplot)
 - Number of reviews VS Number of downloads